DanielBakovic/license-manager-for-woocommerce/readme.txt

 * Add - License key activation REST API endpoint.
 * Add - License key validation REST API endpoint.
 * Add - New WooCommerce Order action to manually send out license keys.
-* Add - "Expires on" date to order emails and customer account.
+* Add - "Expires on" date to Customer order emails and Customer order page.
+* Add - Filter to replace the "Your License Key(s)" text in the customer email and "My account" page (`lmfwc_license_keys_table_heading`).
+* Add - Generators now display the number of products to which they are assigned next to their name.
-* Enhancement - Various minor UI improvements across the plugin.
+* Enhancement - Various UI improvements across the plugin.
 * Tweak - The "Add/Import" button and page have been renamed to "Add license"
 * Tweak - The GET license/{id} REST API endpoint now supports the license key as input parameter as well.
 * Tweak - Changes to the REST API response structure.